pivotal/docs-tap/supply-chain/platform-engineering/tutorials/my-first-supply-chain.hbs.md

 1. In the wizard prompts that follow, add the following values:

    - **What Kind would you like to use as the developer interface?** AppBuildV1
-   - **Give Supply chain a description?** Supply chain that pulls the source code from Git repo, builds it using buildpacks and package the output as Carvel package.
+   - **Give Supply chain a description?** Supply chain that pulls the source code from Git repository, builds it using buildpacks and package the output as Carvel package.
    - **Select a component as the first stage of the supply chain?** source-git-provider-1.0.0
    - **Select a component as the next stage of the supply chain?** buildpack-build-1.0.0
    - **Select a component as the next stage of the supply chain?** conventions-1.0.0